npgrosser/autowired/README.md

         self.notification_service.send_notification(user_id, message)
 ```

-And then we create a central class that ties everything together.
+And now we create a central class that ties everything together.
-In our case it's life cycle is tied to the application itself, so we call it `ApplicationContext`.
-In practice, there might be multiple such classes, each with a different life cycle or scope (e.g., `RequestContext`,
-`SessionContext`, etc.).

 ```python
 from functools import cached_property